You’ve asked to speak with a financial adviser for help with your pensions.

 A financial review with one of our Assured Life Advisers independent financial advisers is a comprehensive process.
 One that has been tried and tested over many years.

-You can be assured that we are skilled in managing these conversation.
+You can be assured that we are skilled in managing these conversations.
 We will ask some great questions.
-Some of which may perhaps unsettling at times, but ones that are sure to get you thinking.
+Some of which may perhaps feel unsettling at times, but ones that are sure to get you thinking.